-The majority of the fifty-four National Guards have a single, full-time JA, normally an AGR (Title 32) JA, who may be either an ANG or ARNG JA.
-The primary mission of the AGR JA is to advise the TAG and, usually the USPFO.
-Both the Army and Air Headquarters in each state usually have a part-time headquarters JA, although the creation of the new JFHQ-S in each state may change these assignments.
+The majority of the fifty-four National Guards have a single, full-time judge advocate, normally an AGR (Title 32) judge advocate, who may be either an ANG or ARNG judge advocate.
+The primary mission of the AGR judge advocate is to advise the TAG and, usually the USPFO.
+Both the Army and Air Headquarters in each state usually have a part-time headquarters judge advocate, although the creation of the new JFHQ-S in each state may change these assignments.

 ARNG and ANG legal personnel support both state and federal missions.
-Approximately fifty per cent of the ARNG JAs are assigned to SJA sections in combat support and combat service support units (CS/CSS).
-The remaining ARNG JAs are usually assigned to the state or territory headquarters.
-Other than the ANG HQ JA, ANG JAs are located at the wing level in the state (usually two JAs and two paralegals per wing).
-ARNG and ANG JAs typically possess a broad range of experience and expertise, both military and civilian, and they can serve as effective liaisons with local and state governments because of their extensive local community contacts.
-The senior JA for the ARNG is usually the POC for purposes of coordinating training and preparation for natural disasters, civil disturbance, civilian assistance, and counterdrug missions within the respective state/territorial jurisdiction.
+Approximately fifty per cent of the ARNG judge advocates are assigned to SJA sections in combat support and combat service support units (CS/CSS).
+The remaining ARNG judge advocates are usually assigned to the state or territory headquarters.
+Other than the ANG HQ judge advocate, ANG judge advocates are located at the wing level in the state (usually two judge advocates and two paralegals per wing).
+ARNG and ANG judge advocates typically possess a broad range of experience and expertise, both military and civilian, and they can serve as effective liaisons with local and state governments because of their extensive local community contacts.
+The senior judge advocate for the ARNG is usually the POC for purposes of coordinating training and preparation for natural disasters, civil disturbance, civilian assistance, and counterdrug missions within the respective state/territorial jurisdiction.
 The SJA of the ARNG combat or CS/CSS unit is the POC for legal training for the federal training/mobilization mission.